 Socio-economic status.
 In accordance with studies from welfare state research, we assume that the acceptance of redistribution policies varies with the extent to which citizens depend on the national social welfare state (Andreß and Heien, 2001; Cnaan et al., 1993; Edlund, 2007).
-Thus, one can assume that people with low socio-economic status will be afraid of losing social benefits if the nation-state transfers part of its social policy competence to the European level.
+Thus, one can assume that people with low socio-economic status are afraid of losing social benefits if the nation state transfers part of its social policy competence to the European level.
 Accordingly, we assume that individuals with low socio-economic status and low household income and those who directly depend on government transfer payments are more likely to reject the Europeanisation of social policy (Berg, 2007; Mau, 2005).

-We consider four indicators to measure socio-economic status: employment status, occupational class position, equivalent household income and educational attainment.
-The last one not only indicates a person's socio-economic status, but also the level of cognitive mobilisation.
+We consider four indicators to measure the socio-economic status: employment status, occupational class position, equivalent household income and educational attainment.
+The latter not only indicates a person's socio-economic status, but also the level of cognitive mobilisation.
 Cognitively mobilised people tend to question traditional world views and practices (Achterberg and Houtman, 2006; Inglehart, 1990) and speak out against exclusion of foreigners (Coenders and Scheepers, 2003; Raijman et al., 2008).
 Since the introduction of Europeanised social policy extends the solidarity area to foreigners, as all Europeans have the same social rights, we suspect that the approval of Europeanised social policy increases with an increasing level of education.

-H3a: People with low socio-economic status, people on low income and the less educated are more likely to reject Europeanisation of social policy than those with higher socio-economic status, high income and higher levels of education.
+H3a: People with low socio-economic status, people on low income, and the less educated, are more likely to reject Europeanisation of social policy than those with higher socio-eco-nomic status, high income and higher levels of education.

-In contrast to hypothesis H3a, the effect of socio-economic status on attitudes towards Europeanised social policy may depend on the degree of generosity of a national welfare state.
+In contrast to H3a, the effect of socio-economic status on attitudes toward Europeanised social policy may depend on the degree of generosity of a national welfare state.
 So in countries with a low social expenditure rate, persons with low income may favour a European welfare system.
-Due to the low extent of social security in their home country, they may perceive an active European welfare state to increase their social welfare.
+Due to the low extent of social security in their home country, they may perceive an active European Welfare state to increase their social welfare.
 In contrast, in countries with a high social expenditure rate the socially deprived will perceive Europeanisation as a threat to the extent of social spending they presently depend on.
-Thus, we formulate a cross-level hypothesis combining hypotheses H2 and H3a using personal income as an indicator for wealth:2 might constitute the basis for a cultural cleavage (Kriesi et al., 2008).
-Referring to the seminal work of Ronald Inglehart (1997), we proceed from the hypothesis that postmaterialists are more likely to support the idea of Europeanisation of social policy than materialists.
-Materialist values include satisfying economic living conditions, security, national identity and national exclusion.
-Post-materialist values, in contrast, are characterised by the desire for self-fulfilment and participation, internationalism and the opening of national borders.
-From the perspective of post-materialism, the nation-state is not a legitimate entity to restrict the scope of solidarity.
-Thus, people who believe in post-materialism are more likely to prefer equal access to social benefits for all Europeans.
+Thus, we formulate a cross-level hypothesis combining hypotheses H2 and H3a using personal income as an indicator for wealth.2